Homemade Beef Barley Soup (Instant Pot + Slow Cooker)

 This recipe was originally shared in Sept.
 2016 and updated with new pictures, texts, and minor recipe adjustments in Jan.
 2021.

 - 1 ½ pounds stew meat, cut into 1¼ inch pieces

 - 3 cups mirepoix (just a combination of chopped onion, celery, and carrots)

 - 7 cups low sodium beef broth (or vegetable)

 - 2 bay leaves

-- 1 large potato, shredded (using a food processor or grater)
+- 1 large potato, peeled + shredded (using a food processor or grater)

-- If needed, add a little more oil to the pot and the mirepoix mix.
+- VEGGIES: If needed, add a little more oil to the pot and the mirepoix mix.
 Cook the veggies for 4-5 minutes or until the onions soften and become translucent.
-Add the garlic and cook for an additional 30 seconds.
+Add the garlic and cook for an additional 30 seconds before adding the tomato paste and letting it brown for an additional 30 seconds.

 - Sometimes I like to spice things up by adding a little pinch of red pepper flakes along with the dried thyme too but this is purely optional.

 - Winter Lemon Chicken Barley Soup